Adv3ntur3rz/Synthesis-Field/README.md

 ## Other features

   You can choose to delete nodes after you have placed them by switching to the "erase" function.
 There is also a recording feature if you want to record the sound that the synth makes.

+## Future features

+* A drop down menu that allows you to choose the scale that the notes are quantized to